-Complement the spiritual and academic development of the Saint Joseph School student and to foster the development of the whole person
+- Complement the spiritual and academic development of the Saint Joseph School student and to foster the development of the whole person. - Challenge students to strive to achieve goals previously thought to be unattainable. - Fuel the spirit, pride and camaraderie of the entire school community. - Represent the Saint Joseph School community to other schools and communities through both coaches and athletes in the Competitive Athletic Program. - Provide an effective recruiting tool to draw families to the Saint Joseph School community.

-- Challenge students to strive to achieve goals previously thought to be unattainable - Fuel the spirit, pride and camaraderie of the entire school community - Represent the Saint Joseph School community to other schools and communities through both coaches and athletes in the Competitive Athletic Program - Provide an effective recruiting tool to draw families to the Saint Joseph School community - Offer to all 5°-8° grade students, at all skill and experience levels, the opportunity to participate in competitive sports
+Offer to all students in the program's corresponding age, at all skill and experience levels, the opportunity to participate in competitive sports.